 - Review multilocation SERPs for Google rankings of your website

 - Identify broken links

-Assessing SEO errors is often complex, which is why there are a ton of other on-page and technical SEO audit tools we recommend you check out.
-You can see our additional suggestions here:
+Assessing SEO errors is often complex, which is why there are a ton of other technical website audit and on-page SEO tools we recommend you check out.
+Here are our additional suggestions: